rubenrabb01/Modeling-MacFish-database/Use of reservoir parts.md

 1|2   -1.026      2.142  -0.479
 2|3    1.257      2.142   0.587
 ```
-As before, distance range is significantly related to reservoir use in pikeperch
+As before, distance range is significantly related to reservoir use in pikeperch; i.e., since the estimate is + the probability to move towards upper and tributaries area increase with horizontal momvement (see the increasing trend, upper, in the first plot below).
+However, horizontal movement does not relate to the probability of visiting higher river area.
 ```
 plot(allEffects(m9,xlevels=list(res_part_order=seq(0,3,length=2))),rug = FALSE)
 ```